 - 2 tablespoonS non-GMO cornstarch, or tapioca starch

 - 1/2 cup water

 - 1 tablespoon agar powder

-- If using a high-speed blender, add water, cashews, bell pepper, nutritional yeast flakes, lemon juice, coconut milk, cornstarch, onion powder, garlic powder, salt, and cayenne pepper.
+- If using a high-speed blender, add water, cashews, bell pepper, nutritional yeast flakes, lemon juice, coconut milk, cornstarch or tapioca starch, onion powder, garlic powder, salt, and cayenne pepper.
 Process until smooth and creamy.
 Set aside.

 - Mix cold water with agar powder in a saucepan, and boil on medium stirring for about 1 minute.
 Immediately add the cheese sauce and constantly stir with a whisk thoroughly and bring the sauce to a boil.

 - Pour the mixture into an oiled container or silicone loaf mold and freeze for 1 hour.